-However, things don’t always run smoothly in the office, and managers end up being frustrated when their employees make a mistake or don’t complete an assignment as they should have.
+However, things don’t always run smoothly in the office (whether that be “home office” or “work office”) and managers end up being frustrated when their employees make a mistake or don’t complete an assignment as they should have.

 During these times it’s vital to remember that most employees want to do their jobs to their best abilities, but they may simply need more help in doing so.

 It’s possible that they didn’t understand the task you assigned, and it can be because of these 3 reasons: